 Read also: Sort Horizontally in Google Sheets

-Method 4: Reverse Rows in a Column Line by Line With the INDEX Function
+Method 4: Reverse a Column Line by Line With the INDEX Function

-Google Sheets can reverse columns with INDEX function.
+Google Sheets can reverse columns using the INDEX function.
 This function works under the following syntax:

 INDEX(reference, [row], [column])